Schur-Weyl duality for quantum toroidal superalgebras: Super Schur-Weyl duality

 \section{Super Schur-Weyl duality}

 Since $\Es$ are all isomorphic for different $\s\in S_{m|n}$, in the rest of this paper, we shall set $\s$ to be the standard parity sequence or the images of the standard parity sequence under repeated application of $\tau$ for simplicity.
+However, our computations work for all parity sequences.